koksyn/RedUnit/README.md

 ### Historical note

-This tool was earlier part of various tools, that I created for Red language.
+This tool was earlier a part of various tools, that I created for Red language.
 When project became bigger, it was divided into a independent repositories.